Comparison of generalised additive models and neural networks in applications: A systematic review: Conclusion

 Our findings offer important insights for future research.
 First, GAMs remain a robust and interpretable choice in many applied settings and should not be dismissed simply due to the perceived superiority of more complex models.
-Second, in earlier years, while the performance advantage of models appeared dependent on neural network complexity and dataset dimension, in recent years, these factors no longer have an effect on performance.
-Researchers can weigh up the trade-off between model accuracy and interpretability.
+Indeed, GAMs are well suited to scientific research, where explainability and transparency are paramount; note that explainable machine learning is now a large field \citep{montavon2019explainable, roscher2020explainable, burkart2021survey}.
+Second, in the early-to-mid-2000s, while the performance advantage of models was associated with neural network complexity and dataset dimension, these factors no longer explain performance differences.
+Thus, it would appear that modern GAMs and neural networks cannot be distinguished based on these features, but it is possible that other features of optimisation and hyperparameter tuning may separate the two.
+Thus, future research should focus on adjusting for these additional modelling choices when conducting comparisons rather than only using one specific implementation of each model.
 Third, the strong intra-paper correlation (high ICC values across all metrics) demonstrates the necessity of accounting for paper-level variation when comparing models.
-Given the large variability in model performance across different papers, it is of interest to investigate further potentially unrecorded factors at play.
+Given the large variability in model performance across different papers, and inconsistency in reporting, we suggest that more standardised reporting of results should become the norm.
+An example of such a reporting standard is the ``model card'' proposed in \cite{mitchell2019model}.
+This is particularly important as such models are increasingly being deployed (and automated) in mainstream applications, where transparency is becoming a focus (e.g., the EU's AI Act).

 In conclusion, our study provides a comprehensive assessment of the performance of GAMs versus neural networks across a diverse set of applications using tabular data.
+We have also made the data collected available at \url{https://github.com/jessicadoohan/gam-vs-nn-review}, so that others can expand on this study in the future.
 While neural networks have shown impressive performance on complex (non-tabular) datasets, GAMs continue to offer competitive performance with added interpretability and transparency on tabular datasets.
 Neural networks and GAMs should be considered complementary tools within the modern data-science toolkit.
 Choosing between them requires careful consideration of the value placed on interpretability versus predictive gains.
-Notably, recent research has been conducted on combining GAMs and neural networks within hybrid models \citep{Yang2021, rugamer2024semi}.
+Notably, recent research has been conducted on combining GAMs and neural networks within hybrid models \citep{Yang2021, NAM_timeseries2023, deepregression_R_paper_2023, rugamer2024semi}.